-14 IASAA's 2018 World in 2050 report has also convincingly pointed out that there are strong synergies as well as tradeoffs across SDG.
-They have grouped the SDG goals into six key transformations that have to be accomplished to achieve sustainable development: human capacity and demography; consumption and for steps 3-5.
-As noted earlier, this will require data and a good evidence base on what works, specialized expertise, and stakeholder consultations.
+15 IASAA's 2018 World in 2050 report has also convincingly pointed out that there are strong synergies as well as tradeoffs across SDG.
+They have grouped the SDGs into six key transformations that have to be accomplished to achieve sustainable development: human capacity and demography; consumption and production; decarbonization and energy; food, biosphere and water; smart cities; and digital revolution (TWI2050, 2018).